There are special clinics in Tokyo.

 Please tell your current regular medical institution that you wish to undergo heavy ion radiotherapy, after confirming the cancer diagnosis you have received from that institution.
 As a general rule, before you can see a doctor in any medical institution that provides heavy ion radiotherapy, you have to obtain a letter of introduction and various materials from the medical institution that has diagnosed you with cancer.

-Consultations and explanations regarding heavy ion radiotherapy are provided by the Particle Radiotherapy Clinic.
+Consultations and explanations regarding heavy ion radiotherapy are provided by the Particle Radiotherapy Clinic (Second Opinion Clinic in Japan for Heavy Ion Radiotherapy).
 Please consult the Particle Radiotherapy Clinic directly if you are a person from overseas who lives in Japan and are able to communicate in Japanese or English.

 Consult your international medical coordinator.

-For the flow from an initial inquiry to arrival in Japan, and the services of the international medical coordinator, please see the International medical support page as well.
+For the flow from an initial inquiry to arrival in Japan, and the services of the Medical coordinator, please see the International medical support page as well.

 Clinical examinations and scans